Amatofrancesco99/Covid-19_New-cases-prediction/README.md

 <h3>📚🤔 Deepening:</h3>

 Are you interested about this argument?
- * Read this beautiful book : [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
+ * Read this beautiful book: [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
  * You can also see another project: [Gas consumption prediction](https://github.com/Amatofrancesco99/Gas_consumption-prediction)